 It’s important that you know how to reduce the chances of a fire starting in your home and keep yourself, your family and your property safe from fire.

 SMOKE DETECTORS.
-Your home has one or more smoke detectors and, if you have gas, a carbon monoxide detector.
+Your home has one or more smoke detectors and a carbon monoxide detector (if you have gas).
 We will check these detectors once a year and replace them if needed.
 To keep everyone in your home safe please do not disconnect, remove or paint over a detector.

 You should test the detectors regularly – we can show you how.
 If a detector ‘bleeps’ between annual checks, it might need a new battery.
 You are responsible for replacing batteries between annual checks.
 If you have a registered disability or are a senior citizen and do not have anyone to help you, we will do this for you.